-For example, average front axle weights for Class 9 vehicles are fairly constant (if a large enough sample is taken) at most sites.
+For example, average front-axle weights for Class 9 vehicles are fairly constant (if a large enough sample is taken) at most sites.
 However, these weights often vary from site to site across the country or even within a State.
 Part of this variation is due to different weight laws and truck characteristics, and part is due to different truck loading conditions at each site.

 Another large part of the variation is controlled by vehicle drivers.
 Most drivers of modern tractors can change the location of the "kingpin" (the point at which the semi-trailer connects to the tractor).
 Setting the kingpin close to the cab pulls in the trailer, reducing air resistance and improving fuel consumption.
-However, it also magnifies the roughness of the ride in the cab and increases driver discomfort.
-Setting the kingpin farther away from the cab smooths the ride in the cab, but results in higher fuel consumption.
+However, it also magnifies the roughness of the ride in the cab and decreases driver comfort.
+Setting the kingpin farther away from the cab smoothes the ride in the cab, but results in higher fuel consumption.
+Consequently, out on the highway, drivers tend to set the kingpin close to the cab on smooth roads where road quality is no problem.
+However, when road roughness begins to make a ride uncomfortable, drivers shift the kingpin farther back in order to make driving more tolerable.

-If no other changes are made, simply moving the kingpin setting can shift as much as 907 kg (2,000 lb) onto or away from the front axle of a fully loaded heavy truck.
+If no other changes are made, simply moving the kingpin setting can shift as much as 907 kg (2000 lb) onto or away from the front axle of a fully loaded heavy truck.
 This is a change of 10 to 15 percent in axle weight.
 By not accounting for these fairly common fleet changes at a specific WIM scale location, errors can be auto-calibrated into the WIM system.
 In fact, LTPP has confirmed several cases in which auto-calibration settings forced scales to become uncalibrated, simply because the auto-calibration setting was incorrect for a particular site.

 Auto-calibration is not, in itself, a bad idea.
-However, before it can be used, a State must determine:
+However, before it can be used, a State must determine the following:

-- Which procedure will be used. - Whether that procedure is based on assumptions that are true for a particular site. - How that procedure complements the limitations in the axle sensor (and sensor installation) being used. - Whether enough test trucks are crossing the sensor during a given period to allow the calibration technique to function as intended.
+• Which procedure will be used.

+• Whether that procedure is based on assumptions that are true for a particular site.

+• How that procedure complements the limitations in the axle sensor (and sensor installation) being used.

+• Whether enough test trucks are crossing the sensor during a given period to allow the calibration technique to function as intended.